GChambe2/github-pages-with-jekyll/_posts/2021-12-03-initial-post.md

 date: 2021-12-03
 ---

-This is an initial draft of my post
+This is my first change and commit from the terminal on my local workstation.